jphall663/gwsb_caio/README.md

 **Prompt:**
 > Thanks, now please print each question with its corresponding answer bullet using the previously created summary bullets to create question/answer pairs.
 Preserve the total number of questions and answers and the number of pairs in each cluster from the thematic clustering.
 Print the original sequence number of the triplet at the end of each answer.

-*Check: Ensure Q&A pairs link back to their original sequence number, verify cluster subtotals, and confirm a total of 50 triplets.*
+*Check: Ensure Q&A pairs link back to their original sequence number, verify cluster subtotals, and confirm a total of 50 Q&A pairs.*

 ---